allegro/allegro.tech/_posts/2015-09-01-scailing-graphite.md

 We decided to split our single Graphite instance into multiple shards, each holding subset of client metrics.
 We started by estimating the traffic that each branch of metrics receives.
-Since Graphite does not provide any per-branch metrics, we used two simple tools: `du` and `ncdu` to estimate disk usage and how it changes over the time to select biggest clients that should eventually be migrated to own Carbon shards.
+Since Graphite does not provide any per-branch metrics, we used two simple tools: `du` and `ncdu` to estimate disk usage and how it changes over the time to select the biggest clients that should eventually be migrated to own Carbon shards.

 ![Sharded architecture](img/articles/2015-09-01-scailing-graphite/graphite-architecture-2.png)